Genesis 12 – God’s Call of Abram; Abram in Egypt

 ii.
 This is also one reason why the United States has been so blessed.
 The United States was one of the first modern nations to grant full citizenship and protection to Jewish people.

 iii.
-Luther said the promise in you all the families of the earth shall be blessed should be written “in golden letters and should be extolled in the languages of all people,” for “who else … has dispensed this blessing among all nations except the Son of God, our Lord Jesus Christ?”
-(Boice)
+Boice quoted the observation of Martin Luther, who said the promise in you all the families of the earth shall be blessed should be written “in golden letters and should be extolled in the languages of all people,” for “who else… has dispensed this blessing among all nations except the Son of God, our Lord Jesus Christ?”

 2. (4) Abram’s departure from Haran.